russeljoshmusongeng/ECE2112_ACPA_MUSONG_FOLDER/README.md

 - Working with strings and lists
 - Using functions and loops

-Some of the problems I solved here are:
+The problems I solved here are:
 - ALPHABET SOUP PROBLEM:
+Create a function that takes a string and returns a string with its letters in alphabetical order.

 - EMOTICON PROBLEM:
+Create a function that changes specific words into emoticons.
+Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon:

-- UNPACKING LIST PROBLEM
+- UNPACKING LIST PROBLEM:
+Unpack the list write your code here into three variables, being first, middle, and last, with middle being everything in between the first and last element.
+Then print all three variables.

 # What you will see
 When you run the code, the answers or results will show up right under the code cell.